forivall-old-repos/tacoscript-prehistory/README.md

 ## Goals

-* Have a one to one representation of the Spidermonkey Parser API AST
+* Have a one to one representation of the Spidermonkey Parser API AST or the babeljs AST
   * this means that tacoscript can be a simple alternate representation of vanilla es6 javascript
   * tacoscript can be generated from _any_ javascript, with standard formatting, defined in file headers or config files in the directory, or command line arguments (known as directives)
-* Be fully compatible with ES6+
+* Be fully compatible with ES6+ via babel
+## Aspirations
 * Be compatible with [sweet.js](http://sweetjs.org)
+  * since sweetjs and babel are incompatible, this is unlikely, unless sweetjs is updated to work with babel somehow
+* use git hooks + magic to allow switching between representations just by switching branches

 ## Design Philosophy
 Don't use `!` for negation, instead, use it more as an execution marker, or kinda like how CSS uses it for `!important`.